“Nothing is perfect except the imperfection all around us” ~ Unknown

 Most social media platforms do not permit any form of harassment, cyberbullying, gaslighting and so forth however Twitter is well known to be the most toxic of environments for slander and defamation and the millions of tweets against people from all walks of life both famous and not can be draining.
 What surprises me is that under both UK and USA Law (other countries not explored) this type of behaviour can easily overstep the mark into the realms of being against the Law.
 Yet these social media giants have crafted up so many T&Cs and legal loopholes to deem themselves “not liable” and if you push the matter further, costly court orders are required.
 Names will also be forever connected should legal proceedings be pushed and it’s a connection often wished to be laid to rest.

-Posting quotes, images and random musings on social media platforms can actually damage you for good.
-More so during a personal scuffle.
-Should you sucummb to moments of weakness due to anger, frustration, upset or all, both sides of the situation will not always be taken into consideration especially if you have significantly less influence online than the other affected party or parties.
+Posting quotes, images and random musings on social media platforms can actually damage you if taken out of context.
+Should you succumb to impulsive moments due to anger, frustration, upset or all, both sides of the situation will not always be taken into consideration especially if you have significantly less influence online than the other affected party or parties.
 And no one even questions your participation in the melee, perhaps because they simply don’t want to drag themselves down with someone else’s business.
-They have their own life to worry about.
+They’d get the full story should they raise a challenge.

 Sadly I broke contact with someone I loved very much (identity will be protected) after a heated situation.
 These things happen, it’s an unfortunate fact of life.
 The standard proceedure of mutual blocking everywhere each of our faces popped up was carried out as is advisable under such circumstances.
 This was almost a year ago and I elected to erase my four years of fun on Twitter in April of this year for personal reasons.
 It was revealed to me that it was later thought I’d renamed my account the same handle as my Instagram to remain anonymous.
 That particular account displayed as “suspended” so easily misunderstood.
 It made me chuckle though.
 As if I would be so, well, obvious to be anonymous.
 My decade old experience behind-the-scenes of website administration on Documenting Reality knew that no matter what I’d renamed the ValiumFreak who’d comitted cyber suicide, Twitter admin could very easily track me within a several mile radius by my static IP address.